Matth-L/ldms-docker-cluster/README.md

 - LDMS manual launch that gathers metrics and store them in `.csv` : [here](./md/ldms_csv.md)
 - LDMS manual launch that gathers metrics and launch them in Kafka : [here](./md/ldms_kafka.md)
+- LDMS automatic sampler launch when job is is started with Prolog/Epilog : [here](./md/ldms_prolog.md)